joshstevens19/reth-indexer/README.md

 reth-indexer goes block by block using reth db directly searching for any events that match the event mappings you have supplied in the config file.
 It then writes the data to a csv file and then bulk copies the data into the postgres database.
 It uses blooms to disregard blocks it does not need to care about.
 It uses CSVs and the postgres `COPY` syntax as that can write thousands of records a second bypassing some of the processing and logging overhead associated with individual `INSERT` statements, when you are dealing with big data this is a really nice optimisation.

-### Bottlenecks

-We should compare this tool to other resync tools not one which has already resynced.
-If you have the resynced information already then the response will always be faster as the data is already indexed.
-This goes block by block scanning each one so bigger block ranges may take longer then smaller ones.
-How fast it is depeneds on how many events are present in the blocks.

 ## How to use

 - git clone this repo on your box - `git clone https://github.com/joshstevens19/reth-indexer.git`
 - create a `reth-indexer-config.json` in the root of the project an example of the structure is in `reth-indexer-config-example.json`, you can use `cp reth-indexer-config-example.json reth-indexer-config.json` to create the file with the template.
 - map your config file (we going through what else property means below)
 - run `RUSTFLAGS="-C target-cpu=native" cargo run --profile maxperf --features jemalloc` to run the indexer
 - see all the data get synced to your postgres database

 ### Advise